TokenScript-Framework/papers/src/faq/FAQs.md

 In essence, the Smart Layer is designed to scale both in terms of the number of tokens it can support and the range of functionalities it can provide.
 It does this by decentralizing the integration process and enhancing token functionality, thereby addressing the scalability issues inherent in the current token ecosystem.

+## Why can’t this be solved by other intermediate layers like FileCoin, IPFS or whispernet?
+## What are the security measures used to ensure data is not compromised, stability, and functionality of the ecosystem?
 ## How does Smart Layer address the challenges of integration, privacy, and trust in the digital landscape?
 ## How does Smart Layer enable a tokenized web with unlimited integration potential?
 ## How does Smart Layer interact with the current web landscape and what problems is it aiming to solve?